 Features Comparison Buying Guide continues below table

 Effectiveness and Efficiency.The better a juicer is at extracting the goods, the more juice you get -- and the fewer fruits and vegetables you have to buy.
 Generally speaking, the drier the residual pulp, the higher the quantity of juice extracted.
 Users don't like seeing pulp that is too damp with juice afterward.
-Reviewers chastise the Hamilton Beach 67800 HealthSmart Juice Extractor (starting at $35), for example, saying it yields only small quantities of juice and the mesh basket gums up with pulp very quickly.
-On Amazon and Drugstore.com, they call the machine wasteful, as it produces tons of pulp and very little juice.
-Reviewers call special attention to the "final spin" feature on the Cuisinart CCJ-500 Pulp Control Citrus Juicer (starting at $30), which is designed to squeeze every last bit of juice from the fruit.
+They chastise cheap juicers that yield only small quantities of juice and gum up with pulp very quickly, calling them wasteful.
+Reviewers call special attention to the "final spin" feature on the Cuisinart CCJ-500 Pulp Control Citrus Juicer, which is designed to squeeze every last bit of juice from the fruit.
 Consumers also want juicers that can do the job quickly, without requiring the user to stop and scoop out accumulated pulp too often.
-The Hamilton Beach 67601 Big Mouth Juice Extractor (starting at $50) boasts a big pulp bin, and users describe the machine as powerful and fast.
-They repeatedly mention how dry the pulp is -- an indication of a highly efficient juicer.
+The Hamilton Beach 67602 Big Mouth Juice Extractor fills the bill with a big pulp bin and powerful, fast performance.
+Reviewers repeatedly mention how dry the pulp is -- an indication of a highly efficient juicer.

 Users and experts warn against electric juicers that vibrate so much that they "walk" across countertops while in use, which makes juicing difficult and much messier -- not to mention potentially hazardous.
-User reviewers on a couple of retail sites lament that the Cuisinart CCJ-500 "dances" too much on the counter.
-(Despite this, reviewers praise the Cuisinart's ability to extract juice, and more than 500 have contributed to an average rating of 4.3 out of 5 stars on Amazon.)
-The Metrokane Rabbit Citrus Juicer has received negative reviews on multiple sites for being difficult to use.
-One reviewer writes on Chefs Catalog that juice from large oranges overflowed all over the counter and each orange had to be repositioned several times in order to extract all the juice.
-That same user complained of hand pain after filling just two small cups of juice with this manual machine.
+Our picks are not immune to this.
+User reviews on a couple of retail sites lament that the Cuisinart CCJ-500 "dances" too much on the counter.
+Still, reviewers praise its ability to extract juice and award it positive ratings overall.

 Additional Products We Considered